ginozambe/AIToolHub/README.md

 #### Disclaimer:

 - Run main.py file via the terminal "streamlit run main.py" to use the app locally.
 - If the streamlit app needs "waking up" due to inactivity.
-Follow instructions then come back a minute or two later to use.
+Follow streamlit instructions then come back a minute or two later to use.